VincentLindsay/Enterprise-SOC-Home-Lab/Developing virtual environment/README.md

 <img width="1017" height="771" alt="image" src="https://github.com/user-attachments/assets/de1b0278-ba66-464d-bb89-94fea648e700" />

-* I Set up the VM as a Workstation that will be added to the domain later.
+* I set up the VM as a Workstation that will be added to the domain later.

 # Booting up Ubuntu Machines